grafana/grafana/docs/sources/getting-started/timeseries-dimensions.md

 Individual time series from the set are extracted by using the time typed column `StartTime` as the time index of the time series, the numeric typed column `Temp` as the series Name, and the name and values of the string typed `Location` column to build the labels, such as Location=LGA.

-### Multiple Dimensions
+### Multiple dimensions

 **TODO**: Azure only As 7.1, SQL coming in 7.2

-If one were to update the query to select and group by more than just location, `GROUP BY BUCKET(StartTime, 1h), Location, Sensor`, where Sensor is a string column, then an additional dimension is added:
+If the query is updated to select and group by more than just one string column, for example, `GROUP BY BUCKET(StartTime, 1h), Location, Sensor`, then an additional dimension is added:

 | StartTime  | Temp | Location | Sensor |
 | ---------- | ---- | -------- | ------ |